dzhibas/SublimePrettyJson/README.md

 http://stedolan.github.io/jq/

-## Default configuration
+## Configuration

-- `use_entire_file_if_no_selection`
-    - Default: `true`

-- `indent`
-    - Default: `2`
+Check all the available configuration keys and their default values by using the Command Palette <kbd>Ctrl+Shift+P</kbd> and searching for `Preferences: Pretty JSON Settings`.
+From there you can also configure your own values.

+Here's a run down of the existing parameters, their meaning, and how you can configure each of them:

+- `use_entire_file_if_no_selection`: boolean that indicates whether the entire file should be used when there is no text selected.
-    - Integer represents amount of spaces
+- `indent`: integer that represents the number of spaces to be used.
+To use tab indentation, use `\t` instead.
-    - `\t` will utilize a tab character

-- `sort_keys`
-    - Default: `false`

-- `ensure_ascii`
-    - Default: `false`

-- `line_separator`
-    - ","

-- `value_separator`
-    - ": "
-    - Value separator in config,
+- `sort_keys`: boolean that indicates whether the JSON keys should be sorted alphabetically.
+- `ensure_ascii`: boolean that indicaes whether it should validate that all characters are ASCII characters.
+- `line_separator`: string that represents the separator that will be used between lines.
+Usually this shouldn't be modified, to make sure the resulting JSON is valid.
-    so if you need to get rid of extra space you can remove it with this param
+- `value_separator`: string that represents the separator that will be used between JSON keys and values.
+If you need to get rid of extra space after the collon, you can configure that using this parameter.

-- `keep_arrays_single_line`
-    - Default: `false`
-    - If we need to re-structure arrays and make them single-line
+- `keep_arrays_single_line`: boolean that indicates whether we need to re-structure arrays and make them single-line.

-- `max_arrays_line_length`
-    - Default: `120`
-    - If array for example '["a", "b", 123213, ....]'
-    length will reach max it will be kept multi-line
+- `max_arrays_line_length`: integer that determines the max length of single-line values.
+When the line exceeds this max length, it will be formatted in a multi-line fashion.

-- `pretty_on_save`
-    - Default: `false`
-    - Do we need to automatically Pretty JSON on save

-- `validate_on_save`
-    - Default: `true`
+- `pretty_on_save`: boolean that indicates whether JSON files should be automatically prettified on each file save.
-    - Do we need validate JSON files on each save
+- `validate_on_save`: boolean that indicates whether JSON files should be automatically validated on each file save.

-- `reindent_block`
-    - Default: `false`
+- `brace_newline`: boolean that indicates whether there should be a newline after braces.
+- `bracket_newline`: boolean that indicates whether there should be a newline after brackets. `true` here means the resulting JSON will look like the Allman indentation style, while `false` will result in an OTBS indentation style.
-    - If we are formatting a selection, if we need to reindent the resulting block to follow the flow of the source document the posible values are 'minimal' and 'start'
+- `reindent_block`: if we are formatting a selection, if we need to reindent the resulting block to follow the flow of the source document the posible values are `minimal` and `start`.

-      using `minimal`, the resulting json lines are indented as much spaces as the line where the selection starts. e.g
+    Using `minimal` the resulting json lines are indented as much spaces as theline where the selection starts.
+E.g.:

     ```yaml
     yaml_container:
     yaml_key: { "json": "value" }
     ```

-    gets formatted as:
+    Gets formatted as:

     ```yaml
     yaml_container:
         yaml_key: {
           "json": "value"
         }
     ```

-    using `start`, the resulting json lines are indented a number of spaces equal to the column number of the start of the selection
+    Using `start`, the resulting json lines are indented a number of spaces equal to the column number of the start of the selection.

-    with `start` the previous example gets formatted as:
+    With `start` the previous example gets formatted as:

     ```yaml
     yaml_container:
         yaml_key: {
                     "json": "value"
                   }
     ```

+    Use `false` if you wouldn't like the formatter to reindent the block at all.
+- `jq_binary`: path to the jq binary, e.g. `/usr/bin/local/jq`.

 ## Using tabs for indentation